salcedoe/MtMdocs/docs/reference/courseFunctions.md

 ### mmPlotMask2Surface

 Wrapper function that creates an isosurface from an input volume.
-Options include Smoothing of Volume and decimation, and lighting.
+Options include smoothing of the volume, decimation, and lighting.
 Default plots surface as a patch in one simple function call.

 **INPUTS**